D-score/dscore/README.md

 dscore: Measuring child development by the D-score
 ==================================================

 The D-score is a numerical score that measures generic development in children 0-4 years.
 The D-score can be used to analyze and predict development of children using tools developed for numerical measures, like height and weight.

 Installation
 ------------

-If you have been marked as a collaborator on GitHub, generated a personal access token (PAT) on <https://github.com/settings/tokens>.
-Store your PAT by `Sys.setenv(GITHUB_PAT = "51he..")`, where `51he..` is the 40-character token.
+If you have been marked as a collaborator on GitHub, generated a personal access token (PAT) on
+<a href="https://github.com/settings/tokens" class="uri">https://github.com/settings/tokens</a>.
+Store your PAT by `Sys.setenv(GITHUB_PAT = "51he..")`, where `51he..` is
+the 40-character token.
 Alternatively, put the line `GITHUB_PAT=51he...` in your `.Renviron` file.
 The latter method is persistent over sessions.
 Install the `dscore` package from GitHub as follows:

 ``` r
 install.packages("devtools")